Ignite Adaptive Sports is located at the beautiful Eldora Mountain Resort, just 21 miles from Boulder, CO.

 Who We Are

 Our program is the result of the committed efforts of 200 volunteers who serve as snowsport instructors, equipment technicians, program managers, schedulers, record-keepers, fundraisers and on the Board of Directors.
 All volunteers receive thorough training both in the classroom and on the snow to provide a safe, fun and educational experience for students.
-Over 75% of our lead instructors have PSIA/AASI certifications in addition to training provided by Ignite.
+Almost half of our lead instructors have PSIA/AASI certifications in addition to training provided by Ignite.
 Some volunteers have disabilities, or children with disabilities, but most of our volunteers say they participate because they want to share their skills and love of snowsports.